moleculerjs/site/source/0.12/docs/service.md

 If you are using our [Moleculer Web](moleculer-web.html) module, you can request it as `GET /v2/posts/find`.
 {% endnote %}

-> You can disable version prefixing with the `$noVersionPrefix: true` setting in Service settings.
+> To disable version prefixing set `$noVersionPrefix: true` in Service settings.

 ## Settings
 The `settings` property is a store, where you can store every settings/options to your service.
-You can access it in the service via `this.settings`.
+You can reach it via `this.settings` inside the service.

 ```js
 {